21 Smart TV Hacks You Didn't Know Your TV Had

 From here you can switch accounts, so that other people's purchases and downloads aren't associated with your account.

-21. Work from the Sofa: Use Microsoft Office on Your Smart TV
+21. Work from the sofa: Use Microsoft Office on your smart TV

 Just search and download from your phone, and get your work done on your TV.
+Now that is one way to a great smart TV trick.